MicrosoftDocs/security/compass/protect-against-ransomware-phase3.md

 - m365solution-ransomware
 - m365solution-overview
 ms.custom:
-description: Prevent entry into your environment.
+description: Deploy ransomware protection to prevent an attacker from entering your environment.

 ---